MkDay/Post-Collection/prevent-default-vs-return-false.md

 For instance,

-* callback function of the event listener only have a single parameter which is an object based on Event that has occured.
+* callback function of the event listener only have a single parameter which is an object based on Event that has occurred.
 * Also, it returns nothing.
 If there is some return value, it will be ignored.

 So, what if we need more parameters or another type of parameter instead an object based on Event?